atl97853/computer-science-self-learning/06_software_construction_6031/02_basic_java/02_basic_java.md

 **Interfaces**
 - It specifies the set of methods that an implementing class must include.
-- A single class can implement several different interfaces.
+- A single class can implement several different interfaces (sets of methods).
 - An interface guarantees a common, abstract behavior of all implementing classes:
   - The `java.util.List` interface specifies methods for all classes of lists, including `java.util.ArrayList` and `java.util.LinkedList`.
 - An interface can extend another, more general interface: